sillygoose/multisma2/README.md

 ```

 ### Home Assistant
-This last example is a dashboard made in Home Assistant driven by the MQTT output of **multisma2**, this was done first since MQTT support was completed before the InfluxDB support.
+This last example is a dashboard made in Home Assistant driven by the MQTT output of **multisma2**, this was done first since MQTT support was completed before learning how the InfluxDB operated.

 ![Home Assistant dashboard using MQTT:](https://raw.githubusercontent.com/sillygoose/multisma2/main/images/home-assistant-production.jpg)